-Turning Point Brands, Inc. (formerly known as North Atlantic Holding Company, Inc.) (the Company or TPB) is a holding company which owns NATC Holding Company, Inc. (NATC Holding) and its subsidiaries and Turning Point Brands, LLC (Turning Point) and its subsidiary, Intrepid Brands, LLC (Intrepid).
-Except where the context otherwise requires, reference to the Company include the Company, NATC Holding and its subsidiary, North Atlantic Trading Company, Inc. (NATC) and its subsidiaries, National Tobacco Company, L.P.
-(NTC), North Atlantic Operating Company, Inc. (NAOC), North Atlantic Cigarette Company, Inc. (NACC), National Tobacco Finance Corporation (NTFC), Fred Stoker & Sons, Inc., RBJ Sales, Inc. and Stoker, Inc. (collectively, Stoker) and Turning Point and Intrepid.
+Turning Point Brands, Inc. (formerly known as North Atlantic Holding Company, Inc.), (the Company ) is a holding company which owns NATC Holding Company, Inc. ( NATC Holding ) and its subsidiaries and Turning Point Brands, LLC ( Turning Point ) and its subsidiary, Intrepid Brands, LLC ( Intrepid ).
+Except where the context otherwise requires, reference to the Company include the Company, NATC Holding and its subsidiary, North Atlantic Trading Company, Inc. ( NATC ) and its subsidiaries, National Tobacco Company, L.P. ( NTC ), North Atlantic Operating Company, Inc. ( NAOC ), North Atlantic Cigarette Company, Inc. ( NACC ), National Tobacco Finance Corporation ( NTFC ), Fred Stoker & Sons, Inc., RBJ Sales, Inc. and Stoker, Inc. (collectively, Stoker ) and Turning Point and Intrepid.

 NATC Holding was incorporated with the Secretary of State for the State of Delaware on December 4, 2013.
-NATC Holding is a holding company which wholly-owns NATC and its subsidiaries.
+NATC Holding is a holding company which wholly owns NATC and its subsidiaries.

-NTC is the second largest marketer of loose leaf chewing tobacco in the United States, selling its products under the $Beech-Nut^{\textcircled{@}}$, $Trophy^{\textcircled{@}}$, $Havana\ Blossom^{\textcircled{@}}$, $Durango^{\textcircled{@}}$, $Stoker^{\textcircled{@}}$, $Our\ Pride^{\textcircled{@}}$, and other brand names.
-NTC also manufactures and markets $Stoker^{\textcircled{@}}$ moist snuff.
-NTC packages and markets for NAOC on a contract basis $Zig-Zag^{\textcircled{@}}$ Classic American BlendTM cigarette smoking tobacco and $Zig-Z^{\textcircled{@}}g$ cigar blend smoking products tobacco, markets $Zig-Zag^{\textcircled{@}}$ make-your-own (MYO), cigar wraps, cigars, and processes, packages and markets Red CapTM pipe tobacco.
-NAOC is a leading importer in the United States of premium cigarette papers and related products, which are sold under the $Zig-Zag^{\textcircled{@}}$ brand name pursuant to an exclusive long-term distribution agreement with Bolloré, S.A.
+NTC is the second largest marketer of loose leaf chewing tobacco in the United States, selling its products under the Beech-Nut®, Trophy®, Havana Blossom®, Durango®, Stoker®, Our Pride®, and other brand names.
+NTC also manufactures and markets Stoker s® moist snuff.
+NTC packages and markets for NAOC on a contract basis ZIG-ZAG® Classic American BlendTM cigarette smoking tobacco and ZIG-ZA® Cigar blend smoking products tobacco, markets ZIG-ZAG® make-your-own (MYO) cigar wraps, cigars, and processes, packages and markets Red CapTM pipe tobacco.
+NAOC is a leading importer in the United States of premium cigarette papers and related products, which are sold under the ZIG-ZAG® brand name pursuant to an exclusive long-term distribution agreement with Bolloré, S.A.

 Turning Point and Intrepid were formed with the Secretary of State for the State of Delaware on July 31, 2013 and began operations on September 1, 2013.
 Turning Point is a holding company which owns Intrepid.
 Intrepid s strategy is to commercialize products that do not contain tobacco leaf, including electronic cigarettes and vaporizers.
 Such products provide adult consumers with systems that deliver nicotine without the smoke, ash, combustion or odor of traditional tobacco cigarettes.
-Intrepid markets electronic cigarettes (e-cigarettes) under the $V2CP{g}$ brand name and vaporizers and e-liquids under both the $Zig-Zag^{@}$ and $V2^{@}$ brand names.
+Intrepid markets electronic cigarettes ( e-cigarettes ), vaporizers and e-liquids under the ZIG-ZAG® brand name.